 (viii) a record of assistance.

 (c) When a resident is assisted in taking medication, the name of the resident, the medication, the staff assisting and the date and time of assistance must be recorded.
 Recording must occur at the time of assistance to each resident.
 In no event may recording be done by a person who has not observed the taking of the dose.

 (1) Case management services include:

-(i) initial and periodic evaluation, at least once every twelve months, of the needs of a resident and of the capability of the facility program to meet those needs;
+(i) initial, episodic, and periodic evaluation, not less than once in every twelve-month period, of the needs and goals of each resident and of the capability of the facility program to meet those needs and expressed goals;

 (ii) orienting a new resident and family to the daily routine;